Azure/azure-sdk/docs/android/implementation.md

 {% include requirement/MUST id="android-errors-javadoc" %} specify all checked and unchecked exceptions thrown in a method within the JavaDoc documentation on the method as `@throws` statements.

-{% include requirement/MUST id="android-errors-exception-tree" %} use the existing exception types present in the Azure core library for service request failures.
-Avoid creating new exception types.
+{% include requirement/MUST id="android-errors-exception-tree" %} use the existing exception types present in the Azure core library for common failures related to sending requests to and receiving responses from the service.
 The following list outlines all available exception types (with indentation indicating exception type hierarchy):

 - `AzureException`: Never use directly.
 Throw a more specific subtype.
   - `ReadTimeoutException`: Thrown when the server didn't send any data in the allotted amount of time.
   - `ConnectException`: Thrown by the pipeline if a connection to a service fails or is refused remotely.
-  - `HttpRequestException`: Thrown when an unsuccessful response (4xx, 5xx) is returned from the service.
+  - `HttpRequestException`: Thrown when the HTTP status code (4xx, 5xx) indicates the request was unable to be processed by the service.
     - `ServerException`: Thrown when there's a server error with status code of 5XX.
     - `TooManyRedirectsException`: Thrown when an HTTP request has reached the maximum number of redirect attempts.
   - `HttpResponseException`: Thrown when the request was sent to the service, but the client library wasn't able to understand the response.